ProvableHQ/leo/grammar/abnf-grammar.md

 A circuit member variable declaration consists of an identifier and a type.
 A circuit member function declaration consists of a function declaration.
-We could call these 'member-definition' etc., but see the comments about the 'declaration' rule below.

 <a name="member-declaration"></a>
 ```abnf